-This investment policy applies to all cash and financial investments of the various funds of the City of Emeryville as reported in the City's Comprehensive Annual Financial Report, with the exception of those financial assets explicitly excluded from coverage for legal or operational reasons.
+This investment policy applies to all cash and financial investments of the various funds of the City of Emeryville as reported in the City's Annual Comprehensive Financial Report, and as set forth in the California Government Code Section 53600 et seq., with the exception of those financial assets explicitly excluded from coverage for legal or operational reasons.
 The provisions of the related bond indentures or resolutions shall govern investments of bond proceeds.
 City funds to which this policy applies are as follows: